For you perfectionists, see your special section below the videos.

 Texture eyesores happen because roller marks and brush marks create leave different paint patterns.

 Each brush or roller leaves a unique texture.
-Use a work lightwork light to examine well.
+Use a work lightt to examine well.
 With paint, you can give the repair a little texture to blend it with the surrounding wall (that was probably rolled and has roller texture).

 But you don’t want to clean up a roller just for this…so FAKE it.
-(Actually, we explained how easy it is to clean a roller and also the lazy way to clean brushes).
+(Actually, I explained how easy it is to clean a roller and also the lazy way to clean brushes).

 - Coats add up.
 Remember that some texture will come about from every coat of whatever primer/paint that you apply.